-Want an easy and delicious way to use some of your leftover Thanksgiving turkey?
-If so, you should try this Leftover Turkey Salad.
-It takes minutes to make, and is awesome on crackers.
-Is your’s a more sophisticated taste?
-Then fill pita bread with lettuce, tomato, and Leftover Turkey Salad for an excellent brunch or lunch!
+Leftover Turkey Salad is an easy and delicious way to use some of your leftover Thanksgiving turkey.
+It takes minutes to make and is awesome on crackers.
+For a more sophisticated taste, fill pita bread with lettuce, tomato, and Leftover Turkey Salad for an excellent brunch or lunch!
 Better yet, pair it with potato salad and cucumber dill salad for a light and refreshing dinner!

 I used the following ingredients for the Leftover Turkey Salad: Leftover turkey (of course!), celery, sweet relish, mayonnaise, Dijon mustard, sugar, and Cider vinegar.

 To make the Leftover Turkey Salad, I started by putting the turkey, celery, and sweet relish in my food processor fitted with a steel blade and pulse-processed the mixture 8 or 10 times to produce a finer chop.

 Then, I transferred the mixture to a medium-sized bowl and added the mayonnaise and mustard.

 I stirred the mixture with a wooden spoon to fully incorporate the ingredients.

 Finally, I added the sugar and cider vinegar and gave the mixture one last stir to make sure everything was well mixed.